-The AILE Program annually provides up to one or two College students with outstanding records the opportunity to earn the B.A. and the J.D. degree in six years.
+The AILE Program annually provides up to one or two College students with outstanding records the opportunity to earn both B.A. and J.D. degrees in six years.
 Selected students matriculate at the Law School after their junior year, having completed the required 93 points including the College Core requirements and a concentration.
-Interested students must submit an application in the spring of their junior year to the Office of Pre-Professional Advising.
+Interested students must submit an application in the spring of their junior year to the Office of Pre-Professional Advising in the Center for Student Advising.
 The College nominates one or two juniors each year; the final admission determination is made by the Law School Admissions Committee.
 Transfer students and students with fewer than six semesters of study as Columbia College students on this campus (not abroad) before entering the Law School are not eligible for the program.
 Prospective participants in this program must take the Law School Admission Test (LSAT) no later than the February administration of the year of intended enrollment.
-After formal admission to the School of Law, the students are withdrawn from the College.
-In the student's second and third years at the School of Law, 12 points of course work taken only at the Graduate School of Arts and Sciences must be completed.
+After formal admission to the Law School, the students are withdrawn from the College.
+In the student's second and third years at the Law School, 12 points of course work taken only at the Graduate School of Arts and Sciences must be completed.
 The courses must be approved beforehand by the student's preprofessional adviser.
 AILE candidates are required to apply for the B.A. degree the term before they expect to graduate.
 Students should inform their dean of their plans to graduate in order to be considered for honors and Phi Beta Kappa.

 AILE students receive College and Law School degrees at the same time.
 Once admitted to the Law School, students interested in financial aid and housing should apply through the Law School.
-For further information, students should contact the Office of Pre-Professional Advising.
+For more information, students may contact the Office of Pre-Professional Advising, 403 Lerner.